Particular/docs.particular.net/nservicebus/lifecycle/ineedinitialization.md

 ---
 title: Initialization
-summary: An interface that allows you to hook into the very beginning of the bus creation sequence of NServiceBus
+summary: An interface that supports hooking into the very beginning of the bus creation sequence of NServiceBus.
+reviewed: 2016-03-17
 tags:
  - life-cycle
 related: